kubernetes/website/content/en/docs/tasks/debug/debug-application/debug-running-pod.md

 {{< feature-state for_k8s_version="v1.31" state="beta" >}}

-You can define partial container spec as a custom profile in either YAML or JSON format, and apply it using the `--custom` flag.
+You can define a partial container spec as a custom profile in either YAML or JSON format, and apply it to an ephemeral container or a debugging container in a copied Pod or a debugging Pod using the `--custom` flag.

 {{< note >}}
-- Custom profile only supports the modification of the debug container spec.
+Custom profile only supports the modification of the debugging container spec.
 It does not support the modification of the Pod spec of the debug target.
-- Modifications via custom profile is not allowed for certain fields such as command, image, lifecycle, volume devices and container name.
-In the future, more fields can be added to the disallowed list if required.
+Modifications via a custom profile are not allowed for certain fields, including: `command`, `image`, `lifecycle`, `name`, and fields that define access to storage.
 {{< /note >}}